 If there’s one good thing about trick-or-treating, it’s the workout.
 The activity happens primarily on foot and, depending on how many miles of sidewalk and streets you and the kids cover, you can all burn some calories in the process.
 Try steering clear of the shortcuts and enjoy taking the “long way” around the neighborhood in your quest for candy.
 Maybe even make note of your trick-or-treat route and turn it into a once-a-week exercise challenge for the family.
 After all, you don’t need a bag of candy to enjoy a brisk fall walk around town.

 Overall, remember that some treats are fine in moderation.
-Plan a healthy meal before you head out for a night of tricks and treats, and follow up with plenty of water, fruits and veggie servings the rest of the week.
+Plan a healthy fall meal before you head out for a night of tricks and treats, and follow up with plenty of water, fruits and veggie servings the rest of the week.

 Although the sugar intake can seem rough in the days following Halloween night, remember it only happens once a year.
 Just be sure to have the little ones brush their teeth before bed.